Event Dates

 To: Awaiting dates

-Pink Season is Asia’s premier LGBT festival celebrating acceptance
+Pink Dot Hong Kong is one of Asia’s premier LGBT festival celebrating acceptance.

-Pink Season is Asia’s premier LGBT festival celebrating acceptance, inclusion and awareness through an exciting program of arts, education, entertainment, sports and adventure.
+Pink Dog Hong Kong is one of Asia’s premier LGBT festival celebrating acceptance, inclusion and awareness through an exciting program of arts, education, entertainment, sports and adventure.

 - Stay in The Pottinger Hong Kong close to all the gay bars and clubs, plus within easy reach of most of the city’s top attractions.